All of these applications require significantly large load cells, often ones that are custom-made and not in stock:

 It is possible to design high-capacity load cells to function in intense environmental circumstances like corrosive environments, heat and cold, as well as underwater.

-If you need a large scale or high-capacity load cell developed, work with a supplier like National Scale Technology that can offer custom-made cells.
+If you need a large scale or high-capacity load cell developed, work with a supplier like Measurement Specialists that can offer custom-made cells.
 We have wide-ranging experience in the design, manufacturing, and calibration of large-scale and high-capacity load cells that can withstand weight of more than one million pounds.
-If you would like to learn more, get in touch with one of National Scale Technology’s specialists today.
+If you would like to learn more, get in touch with one of Measurement Specialists’s specialists today.